-For those of you who didn’t know, Monit is an opensource process tool for Linux operating system which helps you to monitor system process using a web browser and also whenever requires it automatically do the maintenance or repair of the particular process in such a way that it can be brought back online.
+In this tutorial, we will show you how to install Monit on CentOS 6.
+For those of you who didn’t know, Monit is an open-source process tool for Linux operating system which helps you to monitor system process using a web browser also whenever requires it automatically do the maintenance or repair of the particular process in such a way that it can be brought back online.
 The monitoring can be directly on the command line or on the web.
 You can assign Monit multiple tasks (not only monitoring), so if a certain service fails the check, Monit can alert or do something about it (try to restart the service for example).

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation Monit on CentOS 6.
+I will show you the step-by-step installation of Monit on CentOS 6.

 Install Monit on CentOS 6

 Step 1.
 First, you need to enable the EPEL repository on your system.

 ## RHEL/CentOS 6 64-Bit ## # wget http://download.fedoraproject.org/pub/epel/6/x86_64/epel-release-6-8.noarch.rpm # rpm -ivh epel-release-6-8.noarch.rpm

 ## RHEL/CentOS 6 32-Bit ## # wget http://download.fedoraproject.org/pub/epel/6/i386/epel-release-6-8.noarch.rpm # rpm -ivh epel-release-6-8.noarch.rpm

 yum update yum install -y libcrypto.so.6 libssl.so.6 yum install monit

 Once the installation is complete, edit the main config file to resemble the example below using your favorite text editor and set your own username and password: